 See The Lab Admin Role for more.

-Communities are "groups of labgroups", and are useful in larger Enterprise deployments for spreading the admin load of the SysAdmin.
+Communities are "groups of labgroups", and are useful in larger Team and Enterprise deployments for spreading the admin load of the SysAdmin.
 The Community admin has similar powers to a SysAdmin, but restricted to the users and groups within the Community.
 As such, they will not have access to the system-wide Maintenance, Configuration, and Monitoring tabs.
 You can read more about Community management at Creating Communities (for System Admins) and Managing Users (for System Admins).